dragomit/hsm/README.md

  * Light is turned on every time the oven is opened, and turned off when it's closed.
  * Closing the door triggers transition to history state, which means we return to whichever state (Baking or Off) the oven was previously in.
+   (Note that this is an over-simplification.
+   Real world ovens can also be switched on/off while the door is open.)
  * When the door is opened for 101st time, the oven breaks!

 ![Oven state machine image](./oven.png)